cyberwani/Page-Links-Too/readme.md

 Page Links Too
 ==============

-This plugin is based in Page Link To of @markjaquith
+This plugin is based on Page Link To of @markjaquith.
+It is now possible to select a post url.